msharp1/sharp-gallery/README.md

 ## What now ?
 In my mind, we should start from the root of the subject : showing pictures.
 So we need an elegant, structured and light way to display photos galleries.
 I've just started to write a [simple example](Examples/) based on Gallery Femto's plugin (see components below).
-It looks like this:
+Well, it looks like [Flickr](https://www.flickr.com/explore) or Google+ this:

  ![gal](Examples/sshot/lineargal.jpg)

 ## Components, ressources and inspiration
 The common inspiration is https://medium.com/@jtreitz/the-algorithm-for-a-perfectly-balanced-photo-gallery-914c94a5d8af#.f51xvq11g.
 From there I found the following: